 Hint: The answer is Yes!

-Well, I spilled the beans in the title, didn’t I?
+I gave it away a little too early, didn't I?
 But how is it that I can make such a blanket statement?
 I am a mechanical engineer, I know mechanical engineers, I’ve been a partnering consultant for engineers for over 15 years for boiler systems, and I’ve worked with some of the best boiler manufacturers in the industry.
-One thing that I have learned is that no one wants to take unnecessary risks.
+Just like any other industry, one thing that I have learned is that no one wants to take unnecessary risks.
 I had one engineer point out that he had never in his long career received a phone call from a client telling him they had too much heat or hot water.
 And if you get that call saying they do not have enough heat, then that usually indicates an expensive mistake.

-By the nature of our business, no one wants to risk under-sizing a system by design.
-And let us agree that is would be impossible to size a system exactly perfect; there are just too many variables.
-So, if it is not under-sized, and it is not perfect, then by simple deduction it must be oversized.
-But how over-sized is it?
+Like I mentioned earlier, no one wants to take unnecessary risks.
+An unnecessary risk like under-sizing a system by design.
+On the other hand, it would be impossible to size a system exactly perfect; there are just too many variables.
+So, if it is not under-sized, and it is not perfect, then by simple deduction it must be oversized, right?
+But how oversized is it?
 Whether or not it is a good thing is up for a separate discussion.
 Certainly, we cannot blame designers for making the conscious decision to err on the side of caution.
 Plus, oversizing is inherent in the design and selection of the system.

 When determining the total heating load, a diversity factor may be employed.
 This means that a portion of the total heating load may be removed from the equipment sizing considerations.
 There may be circumstances where the engineer knows that the total load calculated will never be needed due to how the building is used.
 In my experience, diversity is rarely considered for heating.